 If the mold or algae is very aggressive you may scrape them off, but gently as not to damage the plants or seeds.
 The plants (seeds) will be okay to grow and use after the mold has been removed.

-As a little pro-tip, wipe off the mold with a paper towel and add a layer of cinnamon powder.
+As a little pro-tip, wipe off the mold with a paper towel and add a layer of cinnamon powder to the soil.
+Try not to get the cinnamon on the plants themselves, as it might burn them.
 If mold appears often, cinnamon could be added as a preventative measure when new pods are plugged in.

 If you are looking for a quick solution to remove the mold then we have a great video on that here: